roryhow/blog/content/blog/i-wrote-a-bad-political-classifier.md

 Here's an example of a kind of gated RNN, called a long short-term memory cell.
 There's no exam or quiz associated with this blog post so I won't quiz you on it, but they're pretty cool.
 Maybe I'll go into the maths behind these in another blog post at some point... ☺️ All you need to know is that this and another type of RNN called a Gated Recurrent Unit (GRU) were the primary types of RNN that I used in this study, as they're best known to be able to manage longer sequences of input data.

 ## OK...
 How About Naive Bayes?
-One of the most simplest approach to sentence classification is the Naive Bayes.
+One of the most simple approaches to sentence classification is the Naive Bayes.
 If we have a sentence X, and a prediction y, we can write the Bayes theorem as follows:
 ![Bayes Theorem](/img/bayes-theorem.png)
 All we're saying here is the probability of a label y existing, given a sentence X. We can then calculate this using some existing probabilities that we're able to compute intuitively.
 One underlying assumption with Naive Bayes is that each feature is independent of each other.
 In this context we cannot say that each word is independent of each other in our sentence; each word influences the surrounding context words.
 With this in mind, I made the assumption that while Naive Bayes would serve as an interesting base, it probably won't provide results to contend with the far more sophisciated RNN-based approaches.